hazelcast/hazelcast/site/website/blog/2020-06-09-jdk-gc-benchmarks-part1.md

 The Java runtime has been evolving more rapidly in recent years and, after 15 years, we finally got a new default garbage collector: the G1.
-Two more GCs are on their way to production and are available as experimental features: Oracle's Z and OpenJDK's Shenandoah.
+Two more GCs are on their way to production and are available as experimental features: Oracle's ZGC and OpenJDK's Shenandoah.
 We at Hazelcast thought it was time to put all these new options to the test and find which choices work well with workloads typical for our distributed stream processing engine, [Hazelcast Jet](https://jet-start.sh).